 At Brize Norton Primary School we seek ways to harness a child’s natural curiosity for the world around them.
 We encourage them to ask questions and come up with their own ideas about how they might be able to answer them.

 How Science is Taught

-Science lessons are linked to exciting topics across the school throughout the year.
 Investigation skills are taught to every year group and the children are given opportunities to apply them through practical and interactive lessons.
-Each year the children take part in the Oxford ‘Big Science Event’.
-This ensures the children are able to think and work independently and have more creative input over how and what they investigate.
-We feel this really increases their engagement and motivation - both for Science and in making links to learning in English and Mathematics.
-We have run ever-popular Science clubs, which have been well attended, showing children that science can be fun and used outside of the classroom.
+This ensures the children are able to think scientifically and increases their motivation - both for Science and in making links to learning in other subjects.
+Some terms we run Science clubs, showing children that science can be fun and used outside of the classroom.
 Wherever possible learning is applied using the outdoor environment, showing the children that Science is all around them in their everyday lives.